archi-13/DiceGame/README.md

-# DiceGame
+# thedicegame
-a 2 player DiceGame for fun
+a two dice game which can be played between two players